GreenSoupDeveloper/Greenaid-IDE/README.md

 * Can compile C# code
 * Can compile Visual Basic code
 * You can make projects
-* A minimalist interface, not like that abomination of Windows 11 style
+* A simple interface, not like that abomination of Windows 11 style
 * Themes, later i will add custom theme support
 * And more!